beedrill/gym_trafficlight/README.md

 the difference between the above two approaches is that the first one can only be use in the init phase, it will re-init everything and lose all the data in the class, the second one will only switch the env  to be visual, hence can apply whenever.

+# Examples with OpenAI Baselines
+You can refer in the examples folder the __run_env.py__ code for running the env using baselines algorithms.
+The runner is a customized version of the original baselines runner and can be similarly run.

 ## Change Env Parameters
 One can change parameters by directly passing it: